Australians have trusted HCF with their health insurance needs since 1932. Read on to discover if it's the right health fund for you.

 - Free HCF comprehensive travel insurance.

 *Available to singles and couples only.
-The increased dental and optical benefits are based on comparing those offered by the cheapest Young Singles & Couples package.
+The increased dental and optical benefits are based on comparing those offered by the lowest cost Young Singles & Couples package.

 If you purchase HCF Gold Extras or Platinum Extras, you can enjoy a loyalty bonus which increases your annual benefit limits on certain services for each year that you maintain your cover.
 The benefit increase is applied whether Gold or Platinum Extras are taken out as standalone policies, paired with hospital cover or included in a package: